 If you don’t get Part B when you are first eligible, your monthly premium may go up 10% for each 12-month period you could’ve had Part B, but didn’t sign up.
 In most cases, you’ll have to pay this penalty for as long as you have Part B. The penalty increases the longer you go without Part B coverage.

 For example, if your Initial Enrollment Period ended December 2018 and you did not get Medicare coverage until July 1, 2020.
-Your Part B premium penalty is 20% (2 x 10%) of the standard premium, and you’ll have to pay this penalty for as long as you have Part B. (Even though you weren’t covered a total of 27 months, this period included 2 full 12-month periods so the penalty is 20%).
+Your Part B premium penalty is 20% (2 x 10%) of the standard premium, and you’ll have to pay this penalty for as long as you have Part B. (Even though you weren’t covered a total of 27 months, this period only included 2 full 12-month periods so the penalty is 20%).

 Part D Late Enrollment Penalty